ReactiveX/RxSwift/Documentation/Schedulers.md

 These are currently supported schedulers

+## CurrentThreadScheduler (Serial scheduler)

+Schedules units of work on the current thread.
+This is the default scheduler for operators that generate elements.

+This scheduler is also sometimes called `trampoline scheduler`.

+If `CurrentThreadScheduler.instance.schedule(state) { }` is called for first time on some thread, scheduled action will be executed immediately and hidden queue will be created where all recursively scheduled actions will be temporarily enqueued.

+If some parent frame on call stack is already running `CurrentThreadScheduler.instance.schedule(state) { }`, scheduled action will be enqueued and executed when currently running action and all previously enqueued actions have finished executing.

 ## MainScheduler (Serial scheduler)

 Abstracts work that needs to be performed on `MainThread`.
 In case `schedule` methods are called from main thread, it will perform action immediately without scheduling.